vEnhance/1802/src/gcd.typ

 ]
 #figure(
   box(image("figures/gcd-cut-gc.svg", width: auto), stroke: 1pt),
-  caption: [Cut-out of two red arrows from the poster @fig-int-chart-stokes that chain to give zero.], )
+  caption: [Cut-out of two red arrows from the poster @poster-stokes that chain to give zero.], )